mitodl/hugo-course-publisher/site/content/courses/18-065-matrix-methods-in-data-analysis-signal-processing-and-machine-learning-spring-2018/_index.md

   <p><a href="./resolveuid/81a89fea04ecc7d7959ab442d3e31986">Relationship</a>
   among linear algebra, probability and statistics, optimization, and deep learning.
 Courtesy of Jonathan Harmon.
 Used with permission.</p>
-course_description: >-
-  <p>Linear algebra concepts are key for understanding and creating machine
-  learning algorithms, especially as applied to deep learning and neural networks.
-This course reviews linear algebra with applications to probability and statistics and optimization&ndash;and above all a full explanation of deep learning.</p>
 course_info:
   instructors:
     - Prof. Gilbert Strang